RichaIITRpr/PageRank-Algorithm/README.md

 		Matrix, Add non-zero elements to the matrix, Change values of already added elements, Delete the elements, Print the entire matrix etc.
 -	"graph.c":
 		In this file we have implemented a graph data structure using the adjacency matrix representation.
 We have chosen this representation to reduce some redundancy in the code.
-The adjancency matrix is represent in the CSR format whose functions are written in "matrix.c".
-It has functions to create/initialise a graph, Add\remove edges in a graph, PageRank function to rank vertices on the basis of importance
+The adjancency matrix is represented in the CSR format whose functions are written in "matrix.c".
+It has functions to create/initialise a graph, Add\remove edges in a graph, PageRank function to rank vertices on the basis of importance.
 -	"main.c":
 		This file contains the main() function.
 It brings together all the files files through include statements and displays the PageRank functionality.